asakusuma/atomic/README.md

   load: function(dependencies) {
     var deferred = Atomic.deferred();
     // call your loader's asynchronous download function
-    // and then return a promise
+    // and then fulfill your promise with the modules
+    // deferred.fulfill([your, deps, here])
     return deferred.promise;
   }
 });